QubesOS/qubes-doc/external/os-guides/windows/windows-tools.md

 NOTES:
 - Qubes Windows Tools are currently unmaintained
-- Currently only 64-bit versions of Windows 7 are supported by Qubes Windows Tools.
+- Currently only 64-bit versions of Windows 7 and Windows 10 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU passthrough).
 - __This page documents the process of installing Qubes Windows Tools on versions up to R3.2.__.
 Installation on Qubes R4.0 is possible but is a work in progress and there are limitations/bugs (see [issue #3585](https://github.com/QubesOS/qubes-issues/issues/3585)).

 Installing Windows OS in a Qubes VM